 What We Consider in Our Ratings

 The rating that a Judge4Yourself.com organization gives a candidate expresses that organization’s opinion of the candidate’s likely performance as a judge in the court that the candidate wants to serve.
-Each Judge4Yourself.com organization rates candidates on the criteria of integrity, judicial temperament, diligence, professional competence, and community understanding.
+Each Judge4Yourself.com organization rates candidates on the criteria of integrity, temperament & demeanor, diligence and professional competence for the position sought.
 We rate each candidate individually, and upon each of the criteria.
-Our ratings take into account the candidate’s answers to our questionnaire and an interview of the candidate in which representatives of all of our organizations participate, as well as other information, including a writing sample and information provided by disciplinary authorities.
+Our ratings take into account the candidate’s answers to our questionnaire and an interview of the candidate in which representatives of all of our organizations participate, as well as other information, including information provided by disciplinary authorities.
 We take a close look at whether a candidate’s qualifications are a good match for the particular court he or she wants to serve.
 For more detail on our criteria, click here.

 We ask all candidates in contested races on the ballot in Cuyahoga County to participate in our process.
 If a candidate declines to participate fully without a reasonable excuse, that candidate’s rating will be “Refused to Participate” unless a “Not Recommended” rating is warranted.

 The Rating Terms

 Each organization gives every candidate one of the following ratings: